 If you’re getting married, a prenuptial agreement can help you protect your assets and secure your future.

 A prenuptial agreement is like an insurance policy - a legal document which allows you and your partner to agree on a fair and appropriate arrangement for what you would want to happen if your relationship were to break down.
 It’s a formal agreement about financial arrangements on divorce, so you both know where you stand.
-Like an insurance policy, the hope is you never need it and you can file it away in a bottom drawer, never to be looked at again, with the peace of mind that it’s there if you need it.
+Like an insurance policy, the hope is you never need it, but you have the peace of mind that it’s there if you do.

 Do I need a prenuptial agreement?

 If you are getting married and you have assets you want to protect, a prenuptial agreement may be appropriate.
 You might want to think about taking advice on a prenuptial agreement if:

 - You are bringing wealth into a marriage

 - You have inherited wealth, or are due to inherit during the course of your marriage

 - You have children who are due to marry, and want to protect your family’s wealth for the future